mindspore-ai/docs/docs/mindspore/programming_guide/source_en/auto_parallel.md

 #### strategy_ckpt_save_file

-Specifies a path for storing the segmentation information of all operators with weights in automatic parallel mode.
+Specify a path for storing the segmentation information of all operators with weights in automatic parallel mode.

 The following is a code example: